-Robichaud has been competing on the World Cup circuit since January 2005.
+Robichaud had competed on the World Cup circuit since January 2005.
 As a 16-year-old, she was named the FIS Rookie of the Year for moguls in 2004-05.
 Despite the early breakthroughs, Robichaud did not reach her first World Cup podium until January 2011 and went on to finish third in the 2010-11 World Cup moguls standings.
 It was also in 2011 that she returned to the world championships for the first time since 2007, posting a top-10 finish in moguls.